sweattep/modern_quotes/README.md

 >Domain experience trumps everything

 >Machine learning or more simply put, automated data modeling, is essentially the machine's ability to identify matches based on a model created by similar data.

+>Oftentimes, the reporters are sitting at their desks taking the same feed, therefore writing the same story.
+They’re not reporters, they’re stenographers.
+The difference is the pretty person standing in front of the chroma key—which is often a picture of a place they’ve never been.